Portugal

 - University/Post-Secondary Institution

-- giving talks and seminars, both in the academic and host communities, on U.S. culture and other topics of current interest;
+- Giving talks and seminars, both within the academic community and the broader host communities, on U.S. culture and other topics of current interest;

-- proofreading and editing English versions of official documents and media content;
+- Proofreading and editing English-language versions of official documents and media content;

-The host institution will assign a Mentor to the ETA, who will supervise and serve as primary point of contact for the grantee at the institution.
+The host institution will assign a Mentor to the ETA, who will supervise the grant activities and serve as primary point of contact at the institution.

-ETAs are encouraged to contact their Mentors, as soon as they're selected, for further details on their teaching assignment and logistical arrangements (such as housing and meals, when applicable), and other relevant information about the host institution and geographical location.
+ETAs are encouraged to communicate with their Mentors regarding teaching responsibilities, development of the work plan, logistical arrangements (such as housing and meals, when applicable), and other relevant information about the host institution and its geographic location.

 Placement Locations